HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/index.md

 > When it comes to operating an Amateur Radio station, the FCC rules *always* apply – when there are exceptions, like for an emergency, that exception is written into the rules so they still apply!

-So, let's dive into the rules and ensure your amateur radio adventure stays on the right frequency!
+With that in mind, let’s discuss the rules and ensure your amateur radio adventure stays on the right frequency!